The practitioner should proficiently and zealously represent clients in transactional matters to accomplish their objectives.

 Not all the legal issues facing legal aid clients involve matters in which there is a party with an adverse interest.
 Some clients seek legal assistance with issues associated with community economic development, with starting a small business or a non-profit organization or with a personal matter, such as drafting a will or power of attorney.
 The legal work associated with such efforts often involves transactional representation.
 Such work involves assisting an individual or an organization to comply with legal requirements necessary to pursue a business or personal objective, and often includes drafting or reviewing documents.

-Transactional work increases in importance as legal aid providers and their practitioners address issues associated with the creation of employment and the enhancement of economic stability in low income communities.
-It is also a staple of work for some providers that serve older citizens, or persons with HIV/AIDS, who desire a power of attorney or a will.
+Transactional work increases in importance as legal aid organizations and their practitioners address issues associated with the creation of employment and the enhancement of economic stability in low-income communities.
+It is also a staple of work for some organizations that serve older citizens or persons with HIV/AIDS who desire a power of attorney or a will.

 Transactional representation encompasses a wide range of work for clients, including:

-- Buying, selling, leasing and establishing clear title to property;
+- Buying, selling, leasing, and establishing a clear title to property;

 - Meeting zoning and licensing requirements;